-The Strategy invests broadly in real estate businesses with significant growth potential.
+The Strategy invests broadly in real estate businesses with growth potential.
 It maintains exposure across different industries and all capitalization ranges.
-The Strategy invests principally in U.S. securities but may invest up to 35% in non-U.S. securities.
 Diversified.
-In addition to general market conditions, the Strategy will be affected by the strength of the real estate markets as well as by interest rate fluctuations, credit risk, environmental issues, and economic conditions.
-The Strategy invests in companies of all sizes, including small- and medium-sized companies whose securities may be thinly traded and more difficult to sell during market downturns.
+In addition to general market conditions, the Strategy holdings will be affected by the strength of the real estate markets as well as by interest rate fluctuations, credit risk, environmental issues, and economic conditions.
+The Strategy invests in companies of all sizes, including small-and mid-sized companies whose securities may be thinly traded and more difficult to sell during market downturns.